Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

-The modified model differs from the original one by the following assumption: \begin{itemize} \item We consider $G_w$ to be constructed on an infinite integer lattice $\mathbb{Z}^2$.
-In this model, particles are only located on a neighborhood $\mathcal{N}_v$ with radius $\exp(\exp(\size))$ centered at the origin and there are no particles on the nodes located outside this neighborhood. \item The initial configuration of the particles are chosen uniformly at random from those where $\mathcal{N}_v$ is a region of expansion and there are no $\theta$ nor $\bar{\theta}$-affected nodes on $\mathcal{N}_v$. \item Each particle can make a flip only once and a single flipping time is assigned to every particle.
+\begin{itemize} \item We consider $G_w$ to be constructed on an infinite integer lattice $\mathbb{Z}^2$.
+Let $c_2,c'_2, \tau'$ be as defined in Section~\ref{Subsec:mainresults}.
+We assume that the states of particles that are located outside a neighborhood $\mathcal{N}_v$ with radius $v=2^{c'_2\size}$ centered at the origin, are frozen at the initial configuration for the entire duration of the process.

+\item We consider the product space for the initial states of the particles and we denote by $V$ the event that in the initial configuration there are no affected nodes in $\mathcal{N}_v$ and this neighborhood is a region of expansion.
+Using Lemma~\ref{Lemma:R_unhappy} and Lemma~\ref{Lemma:monoch_spread_1}, we have that $V$ occurs w.h.p.
+It follows that without loss of generality, to prove our asymptotic results we can assume that in the modified model all events in the initial configuration are conditional on $V$.

+\item We assign a single flipping time to every particle on $G_w$ in the initial configuration and we label some nodes as \textit{affected*}, as indicated below.
+In our modified model $\theta$-particles placed on affected* nodes always flip, once their flipping time expires, regardless of them being p-stable or not.
+On the other hand, particles on nodes that are not affected*, upon becoming p-stable they wait for an amount of time equal to their flipping time and then make a flip.
+The first two bullets above ensure that if a particle becomes p-stable it remains p-stable until it flips, and that once flipped any particle remains stable forever.

-\item We label some nodes as \textit{affected*}.
-An affected* node is a node where a $\theta$-particle placed on it will make a flip after its flipping time, regardless of this particle being p-stable or not.
-An \textit{affected* block} is a $w$-block such that all the nodes on it are affected*. \item By \textit{placing} an affected* block at a location we mean labeling the particles located in this block as affected*.
-We can place an affected* block at the origin or at any node. \end{itemize}
+\item We define an \textit{affected* block} to be a $w$-block such that all the nodes on it are affected* and we place such a block at a given location on $\mathcal{N}_v$.
+Namely, in the initial configuration we label the nodes located in this block as affected*.